PavanRangani/docs/docs/prd/gifting/browse-gift.md

 - Each groups are sorted on name in ascending order.
   - Records under each group is sorted on ascending order of date (Lowest date is shown first).
   - For Joint, records under each group is primary sorted on ascending order of date and secondary sorted on entity type in order of Individual & Joint.
 Each Individuals are alphabetical sorted.
+- Right side of each entity group shows the total amount of `Allocation Gift Amount` it has received.
 - Shows `Indirect` tag with `Indirect` Gift for both tabs.
   - `Indirect` gift means Gift which are not given directly.
   - For e.g. If gift is given to Joint, then for the individual of that Joint, its `Indirect` Gift because its not given to individual directly but its given via Joint.
 - Browse page shows total amount of `Gift Tax Value` and Total `Fair Market Value` based on selected year in the Filters. `Discount` is calculated based on the total of `Gift Tax Value` and `Fair Market Value`.
+- User can export gifting records in PDF & Excel both.
+[See details](./export-as-excel-pdf.md)

 ### UI Requirement